bhg0023/Rover-Project/Controls/Pixhawk-Jetson_connection_testing.md

 ## Installing MAVProxy
 I used this [video](https://youtu.be/nIuoCYauW3s?si=B8UhA8yvrDOfCrkB) to get started with the connection between Jetson and Pixhawk.
 I extracted the code from the video and placed it here for convenience.
+Type the following commands on the Jetson command line interface.
 ```
 sudo apt-get install python-pip python3-pip
 sudo apt-get install python3-dev python3-opencv python3-wxgtk4.0 python3-matplotlib python3-lxml libxml2-dev libxslt-dev